Disney World Restaurant Discounts & Coupons

 Hotel’s name and address (which will appear on your confirmation form)

-*The Disney resorts that have conference centers (Coronado Springs, Contemporary/Bay Lake Tower, Beach Club/Yacht Club, Grand Floridian) will sometimes apply a charge for receiving boxes, because their deliveries are handled through the conference center.
+*The Disney resorts that have conference centers (Coronado Springs, Contemporary/Bay Lake Tower, Beach Club/Yacht Club, Grand Floridian) will usually apply a charge for receiving boxes, because their deliveries are handled through their conference center.
 The charge is generally $3-$5 per box, depending on size, but may be even higher for very large/heavy boxes.
 If you are not part of a group or conference, you can try to get the fee waived, though there’s no guarantee you’ll succeed.
 Thanks to Dave C for the reminder.

 Buying Groceries When You Arrive